dawit-1092/dawit-1092/README.md

 **"First, solve the problem.
 Then, write secure code."**
 *Ethiopian proverb: "When spider webs unite, they can tie up a lion."* 🦁

-⭐ *Star some of my repositories if you find them useful!*
+⭐ **Explore my repositories and contribute to open-source projects!**

 </div>